Mexit/MultiOS-USB/config_priv/README.md

 Once you have created a new configuration or updated an old one, you can upload the changes to the repository and share the code here: https://github.com/Mexit/MultiOS-USB/issues

-Example configuration:
+To use the example configuration file remove `-example` from `/MultiOS-USB/config_priv/example/lmde.cfg-example`
-To use the example configuration file remove `-example` from `/MultiOS-USB/config_priv/lmde/lmde.cfg-example`
+You can also create new directories to organize your configuration files.